pepe/culs-backend-summer-22/README.md

 # culs-backend-summer-2019

-Information and code for my teaching on CULS in Prague, summer semester 2019
+Information and code for the course I am teaching on CULS in Prague, summer semester 2022.

 ## Parts: